 - ▶ Press STORE to show the STORE screen. - ▶ Use the NAV buttons to select between the two available functions: - The LOCATION parameter selects where the preset will be stored: - The VALUE wheel selects numbered memory locations.
-NAV left/right skip by 10. - The NAME parameter allows you to edit preset names before saving: - Turn the VALUE wheel to change characters. - Press X or Y to jump to "handy" letters/symbols (space, 0, A, N, a, n). - Use NAV to move the cursor from one position to the next. - You can use up to 23 characters in a preset name. - ▶ Press ENTER to Store. - ▶ Press ENTER to Confirm.
+NAV left/right skip by 10. - Navigating down to the NAME parameter allows you to edit preset names before saving: - Turn the VALUE wheel to select from all available characters. - The "A" knob selects UPPER CASE letters. - The "B" knob selects LOWER CASE letters. - The "C" knob selects NUMBERS. - NAV left/right or the "D" knob will move the cursor position. - The "X" button inserts a character at the cursor position. - The "Y" button deletes a character at the cursor position. - You can use up to 23 characters in a preset name. - ▶ Press ENTER to Store, then press ENTER again to Confirm.